Parking Rights Decoded: Stilt, Basement & MLCP What’s Legally Yours

 • Lottery System: Slots randomly assigned to avoid bias.

-• Rotation Basis: Parking slots are rotated annually in case of shortage.
+• Rotation Basis: Parking slots rotated annually in case of shortage.

-• Paid Allotment: Builders/associations may charge a “right to use fee,” but this is not a sale.
+• Paid Allotment: Builders may charge a right to use fee, but this is not a sale.

-Always insist that your sale agreement mentions parking rights, even if slot details are assigned later.
+Always insist that your sale agreement mentions parking rights.

 When buying a flat in Bangalore, check these before signing: